Rules and Etiquette

 For the official hours and fees, go here.

 Please remember that use of Stafford is not free.
 The fee structure changes depending on the season and whether it's a weekend or not.
 To see the most current fees, please go here http://www.maringov.org/Depts/PK/Divisions/Parks/Main/Info.aspx#fees

 Please remember that if you park outside the park, there is a $2 walk-in fee.
 We know a lot of people don't like this idea but if we don't pay the $2 they will make all of the streetside parking illegal.
 So if you park outside, please pay the $2.
 If you can't afford it, skip a beer.

 Fire Danger !!!

-- If there is another fire the course may be closed forever.
-PLEASE, PLEASE, PLEASE DO NOT SMOKE !!!
+- PLEASE, PLEASE, PLEASE DO NOT SMOKE !!!
 If you burn it down we all will lose our favorite course and you will make a lot of people very unhappy.
 Be cool, don't smoke.

 - The course may now be closed on Red Flag days when the Fire Department determines there is a high fire threat.

 To make sure that the course is open you can call the two numbers below:

 Please be careful and don't ruin a great thing for everyone.